 Our last page is the Investments page.
 This is where we schedule the timing for any expected asset purchases, loans or equity injections.

-Note: if you’ve included a ‘Salaried Labor’ model on the ‘Costs’ page you can schedule an asset purchase to take place with the onboarding of each new employee by selecting ‘Equipment per Employee’ or ‘Furniture per Employee’ in the ‘Type’ field.
+Note: if you’ve included a ‘Salaried Labor’ model on the ‘Costs’ page you can schedule an asset purchase to take place with the onboarding of each new employee by selecting ‘Asset per Employee’ in the ‘Type’ field.

-For more information on how to fill out the assets page, please refer to the New Asset model page.
+For more information on how to fill out the assets page, please refer to the Asset Purchase model page.

 Reviewing Your Financial Performance